SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 - Arrays and buffers are accessed only at valid indexes.
   The protection against out-of-bounds access is also known as *bounds safety*.
-- Memory is accessed only during the value’s lifetime, The protection against use-after-free errors is also known as *lifetime safety*.
+- Memory is accessed only during the value’s lifetime.
+  The protection against use-after-free errors is also known as *lifetime safety*.
 - Access to memory overlaps only in provably safe ways.